-Unit 5 is the typical Douglas fir plantation found throughout PGFHP.
-Overstocked, this unit has vast areas where there is little or no understory vegetation and the competition for light, moisture and nutrients causes the entire plantation to be stressed and increasingly vulnerable to attack by diseases, insects and fire.
-Unit provides below average wildlife habitat.
+Overstocked, this unit has areas where there is little or no understory vegetation and the competition for light, moisture and nutrients causes the entire plantation to be stressed and increasingly vulnerable to attack by diseases, insects and fire.
+Idea relative density is between 35 and 40.
+This stand doesn't provide the best habitat for wildlife.
+RD is high, so reducing the trees per acre would improve wildlife habitat.

-Unit needs restoration thinning (VDT) leaving between 100 and 140 trees per acre.
-The average diameter of leave trees would be approximately 8.5 inches.
+Implement restoration thinning (VDT) leaving between 100 and 140 trees per acre.
+The average diameter of leave trees would be approximately 20 inches.
 This spacing would reduce competition, improve tree vigor and allow light to reach the forest floor; stimulate the reestablishment of understory vegetation; begin providing enhanced wildlife habitat.
-Under planting of cedar to create 2nd canopy would add much needed species diversity and horizontal structure.
+Under plant cedar and hemlock to create 2nd canopy adding much needed species diversity and vertical stand structure.